influxdata/telegraf/plugins/inputs/openweathermap/README.md

   # query_style = "batch"

   ## Query interval to fetch data.
-  ## By default the gloabl 'interval' setting is used.
+  ## By default the global 'interval' setting is used.
 You should override the
   ## interval here if the global setting is shorter than 10 minutes as
   ## OpenWeatherMap weather data is only updated every 10 minutes.
   # interval = "10m"